Commensurating actions for groups of piecewise continuous transformations: Introduction

 \section{Introduction}

-The goal of the ``survey" \cite{CorFW} was to emphasize the notion of commensurating action, which previously appeared in various contexts, but not systematically translated in the natural framework of group actions.
-The study of commensurating actions is closely related to group actions on CAT(0) cube complexes, which have been developed in the last two decades and now plays a prominent role in geometric group theory.
+The study of commensurating actions, as surveyed and systematized in \cite{CorFW}, is closely related to group actions on CAT(0) cube complexes, which have been developed in the last two decades and now plays a prominent role in geometric group theory.

-The purpose of this work is to show how the notion of partial group action, formalized by Exel \cite{E}, naturally fits into this context, and obtain various applications, notably to group actions on the circle ``piecewise" preserving some geometric structure, such as piecewise affine or piecewise projective actions.
-The use of the formalism of partial actions punctually appeared in geometric group theory already, namely in B.\ Steinberg's work \cite{Ste}, but not in the context of commensurating actions.